 Interesting Nightlife in Limerick

-Plenty of seating around this area, with cool displays of sculptures of docklands workers from the past and more recently a statue of Terry Wogan a famous Irish BBC presenter.
+There is plenty of seating around this area, with cool displays of sculptures of docklands workers from the past and more recently a statue of Terry Wogan a famous Irish BBC presenter.
 Swans and ducks can be spotted all along Limericks waterfront.

-If you fancy a bag of crisps or a bottle of water just pop in here.
-The Locke Bar gastropub is 5 minutes from here over the bridge.
+If you fancy a bag of crisps or a bottle of water just pop into the Tesco in Shopping Centre.
+The Locke Bar gastropub is 5 minutes from here over the bridge towards Kind Johns Castle direction.
 This is one of the Limericks most popular eating and drinking spots.
-Its got a traditional interior, and all types of drinks available.
+Its got a traditional interior, and all types of drinks are available.

 See this article on 24 Thing to do and see in Limerick here!

-In the summertime, the staff put on BBQs which is very popular.
-Limerick has a lot of retail outlets making it very popular with people.
+In the summertime, the staff put on BBQs which is very popular at the Locke.
+Limerick has a lot of retail outlets making it very popular with shoppers.
 Limerick has a shop to suit everyone’s pocket from Brown Thomas to Dealz.
-Limerick has got a shop that will satisfy your needs.
-Plenty of cafes with nice seating areas and great food.
+Limerick has got loads of shops that will satisfy your needs.
+There are plenty of cafes with nice seating areas and great food.

 On Thomas Street, there are numerous cafes.
 There is also an Angel shop on Thomas Street and a hair dye shop called Sallys if you need a top-up while in Limerick.
 This has a pink front to it.

 Nice places to go

-You can watch the well-trained chefs prepare your meal while you sip on a beverage.
+You can watch the well-trained chefs preparing your meal while you sip on a beverage.
 The George Hotel is a well-lit bar and restaurant.
-The American army uses the hotel to stay in when stopping over from their mission with the army.
+The American army uses the hotel to stay in when stopping over from their missions.

-Order your drinks here and then walk out to the courtyard where there are plenty of seats and a smoking area.
-Surrounded with stone walls the sound and lighting are second to none.
+“Outback” where there are plenty of seats and a smoking area.
+The Outback is surrounded with stone walls and the sound and lighting are second to none.
 There’s also an Outback Bar which is easy to order drinks from.
 You can stay here till 2.00 am if you like or you can walk across the road to the Icon nightclub if its beats your looking for!!

 Many a famous celebrity has been know to visit Dolans for a pint of Guinness.
-Dave fanning a top Irish DJ has introduced many bands on stage at Dolan’s.
-Inhaler the band with Bonos son Elillah as a lead singer will be performing at Dolan’s.
+Dave Fanning a top Irish DJ has introduced many bands on stage at Dolan’s.
+Inhaler the band with Bonos son Elillah as a lead singer will be performing at Dolan’s in 2021.

 There is parking at the front of the building.
-Taxis are easy to find from there.
-Bus groups pull up daily in search of good food and craic.
-The pub and music venue is owned by Mick Dolan and family this is a well ran business with all the trimmings.
+Taxis are easy to find from Dolans.
+Tour bus groups pull up daily in search of good food and craic.
+The pub and music venue is owned by Mick Dolan and family and this is a well ran business with all the trimmings.

-Plenty benches to sit on.
+The pub has plenty of benches to sit on.
 Charlies is famous in Limerick for its Cocktail bar this is a well-run pub and prices are fair enough.
 Staff are sound out and their security staff at the front door are always very helpful.

 Try Some Whiskey

 There’s a large sports bar at the rear which is great for large groups and parties.
-Limerick is the home of Munster Rugby and GAA sporting events.
+Limerick is the home of Munster Rugby and some GAA sporting events.
 Flannery’s is really popular with fans of these matches.
 It situated in the heart of Limerick city centre.